openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

    AccuracyAwareQuantization Method <accuracy_aware_README>

-@endsphinxdirective

 The Accuracy-aware Quantization algorithm allows to perform quantization while maintaining accuracy within a pre-defined range.
-Note that it should be used only if  the [Default Quantization](@ref pot_default_quantization_usage) introduces a significant accuracy degradation.
+Note that it should be used only if  the :doc:`Default Quantization <pot_default_quantization_usage>` introduces a significant accuracy degradation.
 The reason for it not being the primary choice is its potential for performance degradation, due to some layers getting reverted to the original precision.

-To proceed with this article, make sure you have read how to use [Default Quantization](@ref pot_default_quantization_usage).
+To proceed with this article, make sure you have read how to use :doc:`Default Quantization <pot_default_quantization_usage>`.

+@endsphinxdirective

 > **NOTE**: The Accuracy-aware Quantization algorithm's behavior is different for the GNA `target_device`.
 In this case it searches for the best configuration and selects between INT8 and INT16 precisions for weights of each layer.
 The algorithm works for the `performance` preset only.
 It is not useful for the `accuracy` preset, since the whole model is already in INT16 precision.